sushidub/child-theme/NOTES.md

 ## `build`
 `- app.config.js`
-+ most changes here are related to further customizations made in forthcoming branch under the `paths` and `settings` properties
++ no changes for this branch

 `- webpack.config.js`
 + require the webpack visualizer plugin we installed in package.json